stevenc-stb/spdx-3-model/model/Hardware/Classes/ModifyProcess.md

 ## Summary

-Modify process changes, transports or stores a product.
+A prescribed alteration of a hardware product.

 ## Description

-Modify processes interact with a product based on a need such as transport, change or storage.
-Specific attributes are associated with Modify Classes to track relevant information related to product interactions.
+A ModifyProcess is a process that will result in the alteration of a hardware product, such as a change to its configuration or its location.

 Relationship:

-For each `ModifyProcess` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'hasOutput’ on the from and a `/Core/Element` class or subclass on the to.
+For each `ModifyProcess` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'hasOutput’ on the `from` and a `/Core/Element` subclass on the `to`.

-For each `ModifyProcess` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'hasInput’ on the from and a `/Core/Element` class or subclass on the to.
+For each `ModifyProcess` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'hasInput’ on the `from` and a `/Core/Element` subclass on the `to`.

 ## Metadata